Trade Policy and Structural Change: Two-country Model

+In the case of nonhomothetic CES, however, the sectoral demand responds to changes in real consumption disproportionately as $d\ln C_H^j/d\ln C_H = \sigma \overline{\epsilon}_H + (1-\sigma)\epsilon^j$ (from \eqref{eq: dlnC/dlnE}).
+The composition of the consumption basket therefore depends on the level of real consumption, so the aggregate price index depends not only on sectoral price indices, but also on $C_H$.
+A one percent increase in $C_H$ changes sectoral demands unevenly, according to the nonhomotheticity parameters $\epsilon^j$.
+If the expenditure-weighted income elasticity is sufficiently high such that $\overline{\epsilon}_H>1$, higher real consumption shifts the basket sufficiently toward services and raises aggregate expenditure more than proportionately.
+This increases the aggregate price index, making term (c) positive.
+As the derivation of \eqref{eq: dlnP} shows, the result that the response of the aggregate price index depends on whether $\overline{\epsilon}_H \gtrless 1$ holds independently of the number of countries, sectors, or any symmetry assumptions.

+Combining \eqref{eq: dln(C/L)} with \eqref{eq: dlnP}, we can compute the welfare effect of increasing the tariff from the tariff-free world as

+where $\Lambda_{HF} = \sum_j \pi_{HF}^j \omega_H^j$ is the fraction of total Home expenditure on Foreign produced varieties, and $\varepsilon_{w,F} = d\ln w_F/d\ln (1+\tau^m)$ is the elasticity of Foreign's wage with respect to Home's manufacturing tariff.
+Under sectoral symmetry, we have $\varepsilon_{w,F}<0$, so the welfare effect is positive.
+The formula says that a small Home tariff affects welfare only through its terms-of-trade effect: by lowering Foreign's wage, $\varepsilon_{w,F}<0$, it reduces the cost of Foreign-produced varieties for Home.
+The size of this gain is proportional to Home's exposure to imports, $\Lambda_{HF}$, since the wage decline matters more when Home spends more on Foreign varieties.
+The gain is divided by the expenditure-weighted income elasticity $\overline\epsilon_H$ since, under nonhomothetic CES preferences, a given change in real consumption requires a larger expenditure adjustment when $\overline\epsilon_H$ is high.

+Because higher real income may raise the aggregate price index, as captured by the positive term (c) in \eqref{eq: dlnP}, the welfare gain from a manufacturing tariff may be smaller under nonhomothetic CES preferences than under homothetic CES preferences.
+We can show that this is indeed the case if $\overline{\epsilon}_H>1$ and $\omega_H^m<1/3$.
+This corresponds to Home being at an advanced stage of structural transformation, which is true for most advanced countries such as the U.S.\footnote{The average U.S. tariff on manufacturing products was around three percent between 2000 and 2014 (see ``inward'' tariffs in Figure~\ref{fig: tradecost_tau} in Supplemental Appendix~\ref{ap: baseline parameters} for the U.S. and other developed countries).
+Given our calibrated values in Section~\ref{sec: calib} ($(\epsilon^a, \epsilon^m, \epsilon^s)=(0.05, 1, 1.2)$ as in \citealp{CLM}), the expenditure-weighted average of nonhomotheticity parameters in the U.S., $\overline{\epsilon}_{US}$, consistently exceeded one and increased in most years from 1990 to 2014. }

 The discussion is summarized in the following proposition.
-The proofs of this and the subsequent propositions, along with other results, are provided in Supplemental Appendices A to C. In particular, we can also show that Foreign is always worse off, and this negative welfare impact is more pronounced under nonhomothetic CES than under homothetic CES if $\epsilon^m=1<\overline{\epsilon}_F = \sum_j \epsilon^j \omega_F^j$.
+The welfare formula \eqref{eq: Prop01} holds for an arbitrary sector $j$ in the $J$ sector model.
+We provide the proofs of this and the subsequent propositions, along with other results, in Supplemental Appendices~\ref{ap: proof of prop 1} to \ref{ap: proof of prop 3}.